Jake40286/steam-ban-checker/README.md

 ```

 Prepare URLs and configuration:
-- Edit `urls.json` to include the URLs you want to monitor.
+- Copy `example.json` and rename to `urls.json`.
-- Customize `data.json` for initial or previous ban data storage.
+- Edit the new `urls.json` to include the URLs you want to monitor.

 ### Running the Script